tristanpoland/Tron_RS/README.md

 ---

 <div align="center">
-Made with ❤️ for the Rust community
+Made with ❤️ by Tristan J. Poland for the Rust community
 </div>